ARPOISE/ARpoise/unity/AndroidArvosU2018_3/Readme.md

 - Downloads the list of **POI**s of the default layer.

-- Downloads the trigger image for each **POI** and registers the image with Android's ARCore as trigger image.
+- Downloads the trigger image for each **POI** and registers the image with Android's ARCore as image trigger.

 - Downloads the Unity asset bundle of each **POI** of the layer and loads the **POI**'s Unity prefab from the asset bundle.

-- Displays a 'Fit the image you're scanning' frame and shows the camera image as the background of the scene.
+- Displays a 'Fit the image you're scanning' frame and shows the camera image as the background of the frame.

-- Once Android's ARCore reports back that an trigger image has been found in the camera view, the app shows the Unity prefab of the **POI** at the trigger image location.
+- Once Android's ARCore reports back that an trigger image has been found in the camera view, the app shows the Unity prefab of the **POI** at the image trigger location.